 |-||The evidence below is not exhaustive, please also refer to the ‘BREEAM evidential requirements’ section in the scope of the Guidance for appropriate evidence types which can be used to demonstrate compliance.|

 |2||Site plans detailing location of separators.|

-A part of a surface water drainage system, into which potentially contaminated wastewater flows.
-Light, freefloating liquids (such as oil) are separated from the wastewater by means of gravity or coalescence, and retained.
+A vessel, part of a surface water drainage system, into which potentially contaminated wastewater will flow and where light free-floating liquids such as oil are separated from the wastewater by means of gravity and/or coalescence and retained.